Case Studies

 Applied Dragonfly’s Perspectives view to weigh SDG-aligned trade-offs for Indonesia’s Just Energy Transition, bridging predictive modelling and prescriptive strategy.

-The Edge of Government 2025 exhibition, organised by the Mohammed Bin Rashid Centre for Government Innovation, presented 10 innovations under the theme The Butterfly Effect — recognising that every choice sets change in motion and even small decisions can create magnified effects across the world.
+The Edge of Government 2025 exhibition, organised by the Mohammed Bin Rashid Centre for Government Innovation, presented 10 innovations under the theme The Butterfly Effect — recognising that even small decisions can create magnified effects across the world.
 Dragonfly Thinking was among the 10 showcased innovations.

 Featured case studies